- Local groups

 Who designed the credential maintenance program, and why was this format chosen?

-EAC's certification program has been developed over many years.
+Editors Canada's certification program has been developed over many years.
 It has always included provisions for credential maintenance.

 The format was chosen because it includes activities that most conscientious editors would agree are essential to doing their best work, and that many are already doing—learning, teaching, working, volunteering.